Best UNESCO World Heritage Sites to Explore

 To get the most out of these trips, try to dig a bit under the surface.
 Read up on the site's past, reach out to local experts, or think about going when there are fewer people around.
 Doing that can really open your eyes and give you a deeper appreciation for the spot.

 Make sure to grab some memories of your trip, but be smart about it.
 Ask before you snap photos, especially in places where it’s discouraged.
 As an alternative to buying souvenirs, think about supporting local artists or businesses.
-That way, you're pouring back into the area and helping to keep its culture alive.
+That way, you are pouring back into the area and helping to keep its culture alive.

 These sites aren’t just tourist spots.
 They are important pieces of our history, culture, and natural world.
-By being thoughtful about how we visit them, we can see to it that they will stick around for others to appreciate for many years.
+By being thoughtful about how we visit them, we can see to it that they stick around for others to appreciate for many years.

 So, go on and sketch out your trip.
 Get going, and you are in for journeys filled with stories, views, and some profound moments.
 It’s more than just checking out places on a list.